sawezx/XPath-injection/README.md

 Project already contains code to avoid XPath injection.

-It contrlols the user in a database.xml file and if exist do appropriate redirect
+It checks for the user in a database.xml file and if exist do appropriate redirect

 Can be easily optimized for Eclipse